We're the good guys you've heard about!

 A. Carbon Monoxide is a gas emitted from household appliances that can lead to illness and death.
 Common symptoms of carbon monoxide poisoning are rapid heartbeats, memory loss, headaches, sore throats, etc.

 Hire us to install a monitor in your home for FREE.

 Call our family owned and operated business at

-Let Action Heating, Air Conditioning & Electrical install an NSI 3000 CO monitor in your home.
-Read about its benefits in our brochure.
+Let Action Heating, Air Conditioning & Electrical install a CO monitor in your home.
 Mike and Terry are certified through NCI to conduct carbon monoxide testing in the Greater Toledo region.